 h) IDFT: Compute the inverse discrete Fourier transform.

-i) Insert zero power GI and apply windowing: Prepend values of zero of length indicated by the TXVECTOR parameter GI_TYPE and apply windowing as described in 27.3.10 (Mathematical description of signals).
+i) Insert zero power GI and apply windowing: Prepend values of zero of length indicated by the TXVECTOR parameter GI_TYPE (#7353)

 j) Analog and RF: Upconvert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
 Refer to 27.3.9 (Mathematical description of signals) and 27.3.11 (HE preamble) for details.

+The generation of the time domain secure HELTF symbol per repetition for symbol k and tone index l is shown in Figure 27-46h (Generation of secure HE-LTF symbols per repetition in a HE Ranging NDP PPDU)

+Figure 27-46h – Generation of secure HE-LTF symbols per repetition in a HE Ranging NDP PPDU